-The development footprint is underlain by the Dwyka Group of the Karoo Supergroup.
-Updated geology of the area corresponds with that of the Geological map of 1998.
-The PalaeoMap of the South African Heritage Resources Information System indicates that the Palaeontological Sensitivity of the Dwyka Group is moderate.
-A low Palaeontological Significance has thus been allocated to the proposed development It is consequently recommended that no further palaeontological heritage studies, ground truthing and/or specialist mitigation are required pending the discovery of newly discovered fossils.
-It is considered that the development of the proposed development is acceptable and will not lead to detrimental impacts on the palaeontological resources of the area.
+The development footprint is underlain by the ancient Precambrian basement rocks of the Namaqua-Natal Province, mantled by sediments of the Gordonia Formation (Kalahari Group).
+A low Palaeontological Significance has been allocated to the proposed development as the Palaeontological Sensitivity of the Gordonia Formation is low, while that of the ancient Precambrian basement rocks are zero.
+These rocks are approximately one to two billion years old and entirely unfossiliferous.
+It is consequently recommended that no further palaeontological heritage studies, ground truthing and/or specialist mitigation are required pending the discovery of newly discovered fossils.
+It is considered that the development of the proposed development is deemed appropriate and feasible and will not lead to detrimental impacts on the palaeontological resources of the area.

 If fossil remains are discovered during any phase of construction, either on the surface or below, the ECO in charge of these developments must be alerted immediately.
-These discoveries should be protected (if possible, in situ) and the ECO must report to SAHRA so that appropriate mitigation can be carry out by a professional palaeontologist.
-SAHRA Contact details: South African Heritage Resources Agency, 111

-Harrington Street, PO Box 4637, Cape Town 8000, South Africa.
+These discoveries should be protected (if possible, in situ) and the ECO must report to SAHRA so that appropriate mitigation can be carried out by a professional palaeontologist.
+SAHRA Contact details: South African Heritage Resources Agency, 111 Harrington Street, PO Box 4637, Cape Town 8000, South Africa.
 Email: Phone: +27 (0)21 462 4502.
 Fax: +27 (0)21 462 4509 Web: www.sahra.org.za)

-Preceding any collection of fossil material, the specialist would need to apply for collection permit from SAHRA.
+Preceding any collection of fossil material, the specialist would need to apply for a collection permit from SAHRA.
 Fossil material must be housed in an approved collection (museum or university) and all fieldwork and reports should meet the minimum standards for palaeontological impact studies developed by SAHRA.